 The most common excimer laser procedure to correct vision is called LASIK.
-In LASIK, a flap is made into cornea, the laser is applied to improve the focus of the eye and then the flap is replaced.
-Although it is the best choice for most people, for some patients LASIK is not the safest or best way to use the excimer laser to correct their vision
+In LASIK, a partial thickness flap is made in the cornea, the laser is applied to improve the focus of the eye and then the flap is replaced.
+For some patients, however, LASIK is not the safest or best way to use the excimer laser to correct their vision

-PRK is a procedure which uses this same excimer laser to achieve the same excellent vision and, for some, it is safer than LASIK.
-Many patients, for example, who had been told they could not have LASIK because their corneas were too thin or their eyeglass prescription was too high can now safely have their vision corrected using this technique with the same long-term results as LASIK.
+PRK is a procedure which uses the same excimer laser to achieve the same excellent vision and, for some, PRK surgery is safer than LASIK.
+For example, patients who may not be good candidates for LASIK due to having too strong of an eyeglass prescription or corneas that are too thin may be able to safely have their vision corrected with PRK with the same long-term results as LASIK.

-Because PRK avoids making a flap into the corneal tissue, any risks associated with such a flap are reduced or eliminated.
-For people who are extremely active in certain sports or in occupations, such as firefighting or the military, where the potential for trauma to the eyes may be increased, PRK may be an ideal procedure because no flap is made therefore the structural strength of the eye is not as affected.
+Because PRK surgery avoids making a flap in the cornea, any risks associated with such a flap are eliminated.
+For people with an extremely active lifestyle, where the potential for trauma to the eyes may be increased, PRK may be an ideal procedure as the lack of a corneal flap leads to increased structural integrity of the cornea following the procedure.

-In PRK, the surface layers of corneal cells are removed and then the laser is applied to the cornea to improve the eye’s focus.
-In LASIK, a flap is made, lifted, and the laser is applied to the cornea.
-The LASIK flap is then replaced and the procedure is complete.
+Compared to LASIK, in PRK, the surface layer of corneal cells is removed and then the excimer laser is applied to the cornea to improve the eye’s focus.